niccdias/markdown-cv/index.md

 Advisor: Jonathan Stray

-Concentration in computational and data journalism
+Concentration in computational and data journalism.
+Graduated with Honors.

-Graduated with Honors

 `2015` **B.A. in Psychology and Communication, University of California, Davis**